cnoe-io/governance/sigs/idp-builders/charter.md

 ## Scope

-SIG IDP Builder is responsible for developing common tooling for creating reference CNOE internal developer platforms.
+SIG IDP Builders is responsible for developing common tooling for creating reference CNOE internal developer platforms.

 ### In scope